omkargad/jenkin_demo/README.md

 # jenkin_demo
-//this is a demo file
+//this is a demo jenkins file